zhendrikse/tdd/tdd-katas/bugs-zero-kata/bugs-zero-typescript/README.md

     return self.name
 ```

-Finally, the `self.purses` can be removed.
+Finally, the `this.purses` can be removed.
 </details>

 ## Each player his own rank